jfaltis/useful-menus/README.md

 ## Menu scripts
 ### android-emulators.sh

-A launcher for android-emulators configured in `ANDROID_HOME`.
+A launcher for Android emulators configured in `ANDROID_HOME`.

 ### audio-devices.sh